 Six Principles of Sexual Health – Dr. Doug Braun-Harvey

-Is a “voluntary cooperation” and the permission to reach sexual satisfaction and intimacy with oneself and willing partners.
-Safe, consensual sex is a human right and the essential sexual health principle that makes mutually positive sexual interactions possible.
+Consent is a “voluntary cooperation” and the permission to reach sexual satisfaction and intimacy with oneself and willing partners.
+Safe, consensual sex is a human right and the essential sexual health principle.
+It makes mutually positive sexual interactions possible.
 Consent is a very big issue.
 Was there a yes, or no?
 Learn about consent on this 4 minute video.

-A person can increase the likelihood of nonexploitative sex when he or she remains highly motivated to ensure he or she is not taking unfair advantage to gain access to a sexual partner or sexual activity.
+A person can increase the likelihood of nonexploitative sex when they remain highly motivated to ensure they are not taking unfair advantage to gain access to a sexual partner or sexual activity.
+Here is more detail about sexual exploitation.
 What, if any, are the power imbalances?
 Is information being withheld from one partner?

-Those involved in sexual activity must be capable of protecting themselves and their partners from an STI and unintended or unwanted pregnancy.
+Those involved in sexual activity must be capable of protecting themselves and their partners from a Sexually Transmitted Infection (STI) and unintended or unwanted pregnancy.
 Have you ever had a safe sex talk beforehand?

 Sexual health involves direct and open communication with oneself and one’s partners.
-Honesty is a crucial building block for sexual relations with others and is necessary for effective communication to uphold all of the sexual health principles.
+Honesty is a crucial building block for sexual relations with others.
+Honesty is necessary for effective communication to uphold all of the sexual health principles.
 How transparent are you with your partner?
 Are your wants and desires expressed?
 Do you keep your agreements?

 Sexual relations between partners involve clarifying underlying motives, sexual standards, and the meaning of specific sexual acts for each person.
 This principle promotes conversations between sex partners to clarify their consent for sexual relations, discuss their sexual values and articulate motivations for having sex.
-The other safe sex talk – What does having sex mean to you?
+This is the other safe sex talk – What does having sex mean to you?

 6. Mutual Pleasure